 Check your meta title right now!
 Choose “View” and “View source code” from your browser.
 Does it only have the name of your firm?
 That is fine if you are doing other advertising and your firm has lots of name recognition, but you are leaving a lot of money on the table.

-What about those prospects you miss out on who are typing into the search engines more generic phrases without any firms or attorney names in mind?
+What about those prospects you miss out on who are typing more generic phrases into the search engines without any firms or attorney names in mind?
 For example, a search engine user types in “Personal Injury Attorney Dallas.”
 If you do not have specific words describing your practice in your meta title, your site is less likely to appear at the top than an attorney who does.

 Be Unique: